YashKarthik/yashkarthik.xyz/content/Evergreen/Semiconductors.md

 ### Plasma Etching (dry)
 - We make plasma by using RF to ionize gas in a vacuum chamber.
 - The ions are then accelerated to the surface of the substrate.
 Now:
-- **Physical Etching:** we literally blast the surface with ions which physically remove the atoms of the oxide by transferring momentum.
+- **Physical Etching (sputtering):** we literally blast the surface with ions which physically remove the atoms of the oxide by transferring momentum.
 I'm guessing this is the one done in low pressure.
 - **Chemical Etching:** stuff in the plasma reacts with the surface material.
 ## Depositon
 rewatch: https://www.youtube.com/watch?v=-DkpxxMGY-I
 ## Annealing